-1.9 Inserts
+1.9 Inserts and Dyn8

-You can insert external equipment, external plugins or one of the 16 internal RackExtra FX units into a channel.
+You can insert external equipment, external plugins, one of 64 internal Dyn8 engines, or one of 16 internal RackExtra FX units into a channel.
 Input channels provide two Insert points (post Gate and post PEQ/Comp).